 Trade receivables and debt securities issued are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the Embassy Office
+All other financial assets and financial liabilities are initially recognised when the Embassy Office ii) Classification and subsequent measurement Financial assets

 Parks REIT becomes a party to the contractual provisions of the instrument.